0LNetworkCommunity/documentation/docs/archive/proposals/Spring_Forward .md

-By increasing the Proof of Burn we can also automate community wallet funding by making it simpler and more seamless for those who opt\-in.
+By increasing the Proof of Burn we can also automate community wallet funding by making it simpler and more seamless for those who opt-in.
 We’re increasing the burn from 1 coin to 50% of validator rewards.
 Those funds will be distributed each epoch among the community wallets based on donations to those wallets.
 Validators also have the option to give more than 50% if they wish, and if they do not want to divert the funds to the community wallets, they can elect to have the coins burned.
 Note that this change simply streamlines the autopay functionality that has been tested since the Genesis of the network.